Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-11.md

 47. Which AWS service provides alerts when an AWS event may impact a company’s AWS resources?
     - A. AWS Personal Health Dashboard.
     - B. AWS Service Health Dashboard.
+      [Shows the overall status of AWS services globally, but not personalized to your account or resources.]
     - C. AWS Trusted Advisor.
+      [best practice recommendations (cost, performance, security]
     - D. AWS Infrastructure Event Management.

     <details markdown=1><summary markdown='span'>Answer</summary>